usethesource/rascal-website/docs/Library/List.md

 #### Description

 Get an arbitrary element from a list.
-See [take one from](../Library/List.md#List-takeOneFrom) for a function that also removes the selected element.
+See [takeOneFrom](../Library/List.md#List-takeOneFrom) for a function that also removes the selected element.

 #### Examples